simranCodess/Hospital-Database-Management-System/README.md

 # Hospital-Database-Management-System
-A Hospital database management System
+A Hospital database management System.
 I used JDBC to connect java with mySql.
 Used Javafx as the user interface.

 ![](https://github.com/simranCodess/Hospital-Database-Management-System/blob/main/project.gif)